2023 Most Popular Psychology Master's Degree Schools in New Hampshire

 The colleges and universities below are the most popular for psychology majors pursuing a master's degree.

 Our 2023 rankings named Southern New Hampshire University the most popular school in New Hampshire for psychology students working on their master’s degree.
-SNHU is a fairly large private not-for-profit school located in the midsize suburb of Manchester.
+SNHU is a very large private not-for-profit school located in the medium-sized suburb of Manchester.

 Women make up 82% of the psychology majors at the school.

-A rank of #2 on this year’s list means Antioch University - New England is a great place for psychology students working on their master’s degree.
-Located in the town of Keene, Antioch University - New England is a private not-for-profit school with a small student population.
+Out of the 6 schools in New Hampshire that were part of this year’s ranking, Antioch University - New England landed the # 2 spot on the list.
+Located in the distant town of Keene, Antioch University - New England is a private not-for-profit school with a small student population.

 About 91% of the students majoring in psychology at the school are women while 9% are male.